elusivenode/JackyRepo/README.md

 * Display a summary message to the user on the screen

     Hello *user's name*.
 Nice to meet to you.
 You are *user's age* years old.

+## Problem 4
+Ask the user for their age in years and months.
+Display back their approx age in seconds.

+* Ask the user for their age

+  Enter your age in years and months with 1 space between (eg. 12 6): *capture this input*

+* Display a summary message back to the user on the screen

+  You have been alive for approximately {work this out} seconds.